Victor Meirelles: Critical reception and legacy

 Victor Meirelles was one of the most brilliant graduates of the Imperial Academy and one of the first Brazilian painters to receive recognition abroad.
 During his heyday he was one of the most respected artists of the Empire of Brazil and one of the most esteemed by the officialdom.
-For critics attuned to the civilizing program of emperor Pedro II, the Meirelles' generation, in which he and Pedro Américo came out as the greatest, was the founder of the national school of modern painting, therefore being considered the true avant-garde of the time.
+For critics aligned with Pedro II’s civilizing program, Meirelles’s generation, with him and Pedro Américo as its leading figures, helped establish a national school of modern painting and was seen as an early avant-garde of its time.
 Meirelles was the teacher of many painters who would later make a name for themselves, among them Antônio Parreiras, Belmiro de Almeida, Décio Villares, Eliseu Visconti, Oscar Pereira da Silva, João Zeferino da Costa, Modesto Brocos y Gómez, Rafael Frederico, Rodolfo Amoedo, Pedro Peres and Almeida Júnior.

 His most important production, recognized during his lifetime, is the one he left in historical painting, and although his portraits and landscapes were also praised in his time, today they are largely forgotten by critics.
 Among his historical paintings, the most important work is undoubtedly A Primeira Missa no Brasil, for which he became best known and celebrated to this day.
 In 1861, just completed, the painting was accepted with praise by the Paris Salon jury, an unprecedented achievement for a Brazilian artist.
 The richness of the painting's details, representing multiple expressions and situations, its evocative, technical and aesthetic qualities, immortalized the official narrative of the Discovery of Brazil as a heroic and peaceful act, celebrated in ecumenism by colonizers and indigenous people.
 Jorge Coli, reflecting on the critical consensus, wrote that: "Meirelles has reached the rare convergence of forms, intentions and meanings that make a painting powerfully enter a culture.
 This image of discovery can hardly be erased, or replaced.
 It is the first mass in Brazil.
 It is the powers of art making history."
 His panoramas, in turn, were received with great enthusiasm, but today, with only preparatory sketches remaining, one can only conjecture about their real appearance and quality.